Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/gps.md

 ## **Time and Heading Utilities**

-MMFS GPS also tracks the time-of-day from the satellite fix.
+Astra GPS also tracks the time-of-day from the satellite fix.
 You can access it with:

 ```cpp
 const char *getTimeOfDay() const;